Andy Hamilton (American football): New Orleans Saints

 Hamilton played in 9 games for the New Orleans Saints during the 1975 season, catching 12 passes for 210 yards.

 Personal Testimony in Tiger Stadium

-In 1970, Hamilton spoke at the Billy Graham Crusade in Detroit's Tiger Stadium.
+In 1970, Hamilton spoke at the Billy Graham Crusade in LSU's Tiger Stadium.
 He gave witness to his Christian faith, saying: "One thing gives me more satisfaction [than winning] and that's knowing Jesus Christ is in my heart."
 He was a member of the Fellowship of Christian Athletes.